SecShiv/Projects-and-Research/File Upload: Boundary Parameter Removal.md

 ### Weird File Upload Vector: MultiPart Boundary Parameter Removal (with PoC)

 So during my 2nd Semester, 1st year in Uni, I and other students were given a practical CTF assignment.
-During this, i spent 1-2 weeks testing for different stuff, even after I got the flags.
+During this, I spent 1-2 weeks testing for different stuff, even after I got the flags.
 One of the issues, which was taught in the lectures was a file upload attack using magic bytes to get shell.

 However, I did find another unintended bypass by completely removing the boundary parameter at the bottom, more specifically the ```Content-Disposition: form-data; name="submit"```.